hackrack/javascript/week_0/piazza_and_slack.md

 ## Piazza

-Piazza is a question/answer platform that we will be using during Bootcamp Prep.
+[Piazza][piazza] is a question/answer platform that we will be using during Bootcamp Prep.
 We will also be using Piazza to do things like submit assessments and share the code we build during lectures.
 Before the start of your Bootcamp Prep cohort, you will be invited to the Piazza class.